f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

 Backing Up F5OS via API
 -----------------------

-Using the F5OS API you can backup the F5OS confd configuration database using the following API POST:
+Using the F5OS API you can backup the F5OS configuration database using the following API POST:

 .. code-block:: bash